akumbhani66/my-gems/README.md

-# List of tools i am using in my daily routine make thing easy and interesting.
+# List of tools i am using in my daily routine to make thing easy and interesting.